Marcoacfbr/Static-MultiBP/README.md

-# MultiBP
+# Static-MultiBP
-MultiBP is a framework that allows the comparison of two long DNA sequences using Smith-Waterman algorithm in multiple GPUs with block pruning features using a score-share Static or Dynamic workload distribution.
+MultiBP is a solution that allows the comparison of two long DNA sequences using Smith-Waterman algorithm in multiple GPUs with block pruning features using a score-share static workload distribution.

 # Source Code
 Static-MultiBP: https://github.com/Marcoacfbr/Static-MultiBP.git